Farre History, Family Crest & Coats of Arms

 The surname Farre was first found in Yorkshire.
 While most researchers believe that the name is Anglo-Saxon in origin, we must not dismiss the possible Norman origin.
 For example, Radulphus Fere of Nomandy was listed there in 1180 and 1195 and the Rotuli Hundredorum ( Hundred Rolls) c.
 1272 list Walter Fere of England.

-Important Dates for the Farre family
+Early History of the Farre family

 This web page shows only a small excerpt of our Farre research.
 Another 130 words (9 lines of text) covering the years 1381 and 1400 are included under the topic Early Farre History in all our PDF Extended History products and printed products wherever possible.